JeromeDane/front-end-code-challenge/README.md

 * Expanded hotel searching by distance rather than having hotels bound to a location
 * Responsive design that's easy to use on any size device
 * Localization and language switching

+As with any worthwhile project, there are 1.8 billion improvements and tiny fixes I would still like to make.
+I have made TODO comments throughout the code where appropriate to indicate some of the things I would have done given more time.

+I would love to implement user accounts with personalization and a hotel short list.
+Users could add hotels by clicking on a small, circular "+" icon in the top left of hotel preview cards, allowing them to retain and compare a short list of the hotels that best suit their needs.

 I am always looking to improve, so please don't hesitate to comment on any part of this project.
 Feedback is welcome and will be put to good use.